 Enjoy a free morning in Ushuaia.
-Do any last minute shopping, explore the town, or visit the surrounding countryside.
+Complete last-minute shopping, explore the town, or visit the surrounding countryside.
 Embarkation on the Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.

-The adventure begins with an 497-mile crossing of the passage named in honor of the 16th-century English sea captain and privateer, Sir Francis Drake.
-Take in daily lectures from the expedition team and keep an eye out for the first sightings of icebergs, whales and albatross following in the Expedition's wake.
+The adventure begins with a 621-mile crossing of the passage named in honor of the 16th-century English sea captain and privateer, Sir Francis Drake.
+Take in daily lectures from the expedition team and keep an eye out for the first sightings of icebergs, whales, and albatross following in the Expedition's wake.

-As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where you will meet your guides, ship’s crew and expedition staff.
+As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas including the lounge, dining hall, library, and lecture hall where you'll meet your guides, ship’s crew, and expedition staff.

 Begin lectures and information sessions to learn the extraordinary human and natural history of the Antarctic region.

-This is what you've all been waiting for - a chance to set foot on the Great White Continent!
-Over the next 4 days the Expedition will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and to the Antarctic Peninsula.
+This is what you've all been waiting for: a chance to set foot on the Great White Continent!
+Over the next four days the Expedition will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and on to the Antarctic Peninsula.